bitwes/Gut/documentation/docs/class_ref/class_gutmain.rst

 Description
 -----------

 Most of this class is for internal use only.
-Features that can be used are have descriptions and can be accessed through the :ref:`GutTest.gut<class_GutTest_property_gut>` variable in your test scripts (extends :ref:`GutTest<class_GutTest>`).
+Features that can be used have descriptions and can be accessed through the :ref:`GutTest.gut<class_GutTest_property_gut>` variable in your test scripts (extends :ref:`GutTest<class_GutTest>`).
 The wiki page for this class contains only the usable features.